Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Hund auf Sigmund Freud Coach

-Our dogs are not "therapized" through and through.
-They haven't had the opportunity to talk about their experiences.
+Our dogs are not "therapized".
+They never had the chance to talk about their experiences.
 No therapist to listen.
-No friend to say, "look at it from another side."
-No external perspective to help process what they've been through.
+No friend to say: look at it from another perspective.
+No external perspective to help contextualize what they've been through.

-They just carry it.
+They simply carry it.
 In their bodies.
 In their behavior.
 In the reactions that sometimes surface and leave us puzzled.

-A study by Harvard University showed that traumatic experiences in the first months of life affect dogs' behavior as strongly as gender, age, or neutering—sometimes even more strongly.
-Dogs who had stressful experiences in the first six months of life showed significantly more fear and aggression in adulthood than dogs without such experiences.
+A Harvard University study showed that traumatic experiences in the first months of life affect dogs' behavior as strongly as sex, age, or neutering — sometimes even more so.
+Dogs who had stressful experiences in the first six months of life showed significantly more fear and aggression as adults than dogs without such experiences.

 Ezra and the watering can.
 That's not stubbornness.
-That's a body remembering.
-Sprayed with a garden hose as a young dog—with anger, with disappointment—and never forgetting it.
-Traumatic experiences leave not only memories but a persistent state of stress in the nervous system—even long after the events are over.
+That's a body that remembers.
+That was sprayed with a garden hose as a young dog — with anger, with disappointment — and never forgot it.
+Traumatic experiences leave not only memories, but a persistent state of stress in the nervous system — even long after the events have passed.

-Bakku was so afraid of thunder and fireworks that he would run under the table—and sometimes even pee.
+Bakku was so afraid of thunder and fireworks that he would run under the table — and sometimes even pee.
 No amount of talking helped.
 No "it's just a bang."
-His body reacted.
+The body reacted.
 That's it.

 Winnie, who eats everything.
-Not because she lacks sensibility.
-But because her body has learned: eat now, because you don't know if something else will come later.
-That's not bad behavior—that's stored life history.
+Not because she has no sense.
+But because her body has learned: eat now, because you don't know if something will come later.
+That's not bad behavior — that's stored life history.

-And us humans?
+And what about us humans?
 We have words.
 We have therapy.
 We have the ability to say: that was then.
-That's not me anymore today.
+That's not who I am today.
 We can develop perspectives.
-We can choose to react differently.
+Decide to react differently.

-Dogs can't do that.
-They react based on what they've experienced—directly, unfiltered, without detour through the mind.
+Dogs cannot do that.
+They react based on what they have experienced — directly, unfiltered, without detour through the mind.

 That doesn't make them weaker.
 It makes them more honest.

-And sometimes—when Ezra has run away from the watering can, or is guarding the suitcases, or Winnie eats the chestnut from the ground for the third time—I pause.
-And I think: what is this dog carrying?
+And sometimes — when Ezra has run away from the watering can, or is guarding the suitcases, or Winnie eats the chestnut from the ground for the third time — then I pause.
+And think: what is this dog carrying?
 What has he experienced that I don't know?
 And what would he say if he could?

 We practice this with dogs.
-And perhaps—if we are good—we learn it with people too. 🐾
+And perhaps — if we are good — we also learn it with people. 🐾

 References

 This article does not replace veterinary advice.
 This one certainly does not.
-It is intended to inform, touch—and remind us of what we sometimes forget.
+It is meant to inform, touch — and remind us of what we sometimes forget.

 No.